AckerlyXu/heima/articles/key-vault/key-vault-key-rotation-log-monitoring.md

 This article walks through an example of using Azure Key Vault to store a secret, in this case an Azure Storage Account key that is accessed by an application.
 It also demonstrates implementation of a scheduled rotation of that storage account key.
 Finally, it walks through a demonstration of how to monitor the key vault audit logs and raise alerts when unexpected requests are made.

-> [AZURE.NOTE]
+> [!NOTE]
 > This tutorial is not intended to explain in detail the initial setup of your key vault.
-For this information, see [Get started with Azure Key Vault](/documentation/articles/key-vault-get-started/).
-For Cross-Platform Command-Line Interface instructions, see [Manage Key Vault using CLI](/documentation/articles/key-vault-manage-with-cli/).
+For this information, see [Get started with Azure Key Vault](./key-vault-get-started.md).
+For Cross-Platform Command-Line Interface instructions, see [Manage Key Vault using CLI](./key-vault-manage-with-cli.md).
 >
 >